List of gods in the Investiture of the Gods: Background

+Variations

+In the original text of Newly Engraved Mr. Zhong Bojing's Critiqued Investiture of the Gods (新刻钟伯敬先生批评封神演义), preserved by the National Library of China, several names in the Investiture Roster differ from those found in later popular editions.
+The deity appointed as the "Moon Wandering Star" (月游星) is Liang Zongxian rather than Shiji Niangniang.
+Likewise, the "Canopy Star" (华盖星) is Zhang Ding instead of Ao Bing, the "Great Disaster Star" (大祸星) is Chen Meng instead of the sea-patrolling yaksha Li Gen, the "Nine Ugliness Star" (九丑星) is Yao Xuan instead of Longxuhu, and the "Four Wastes Star" (四废星) is Yuan Kun instead of Yuan Hong.

-The missing names in the list
+Missing names in the list

-There are two characters who are said to have been deified; however, their names are not included in either of the two versions of the god list.
-These characters are Caiyun Xianzi and the demons Gaoming and Gaojue.
+Two characters are stated in the novel to have been deified, but their names do not appear in either version of the list of gods.
+They are Caiyun Xianzi and the demons Gaoming and Gaojue.
 Caiyun Xianzi is a disciple of Sanxiao Shengmu (Zhao Yunxiao, Zhao Qiongxiao, and Zhao Bixiao).
-Seeking revenge for the death of Zhao Gongming, together with her teacher, she descended from the mountain to aid Wen Zhong's army in their attack on Xiqi (the Western Capital).
-After the powerful Grand Nine-Curves Yellow River Formation (九曲黄河阵) was broken, Caiyun Xianzi died from Nezha's spear, and her soul went to the Register of Deities.
-However, her name was not included in either of the two versions of the god lists.
+After the death of Zhao Gongming, she joined her teacher in supporting Wen Zhong's campaign against Xiqi.
+When the Nine-Curves Yellow River Formation (九曲黄河阵) was broken, Nezha killed Caiyun Xianzi with his spear.
+The novel states that her soul entered the Register of Deities, but her name does not appear in either version of the god list.

-Gaoming and Gaojue are originally peach and willow demons from Mount Qipan; they possessed the spiritual energy of the clay statues of the Thousand-Li Eye and the Wind-Hearing Ear, granting them extraordinary vision and hearing.
-King Zhou recruited them as godly martial generals, and they joined Meishan's Yuan Hong in resisting the Zhou army at Mengjin.
-Following guidance from Yuding Zhenren, Jiang Ziya ordered Li Jing to destroy their peach and willow roots and Leizhenzi to smash the clay statues.
-Gaoming and Gaojue were ultimately killed by Jiang Ziya's divine whip, and their souls went to the Register of Deities.
-Despite the novel's explicit statement of their deification and titles (Shentu and Yulei), their names remain absent from the official lists.
+Gaoming and Gaojue are peach and willow spirits from Mount Qipan.
+After acquiring the spiritual power of the clay statues of the Thousand-Li Eye and the Wind-Hearing Ear, they gained supernatural sight and hearing.
+King Zhou appointed them as generals, and they later joined Yuan Hong in resisting the Zhou army at Mengjin.
+Following the advice of Yuding Zhenren, Jiang Ziya ordered Li Jing to destroy their original peach and willow trees, while Leizhenzi smashed the clay statues from which they drew their power.
+Jiang Ziya then killed them with his divine whip.
+Although the novel states that they were deified as Shentu and Yulei, their names are absent from both versions of the god list.